 Also a hard worker (on her riding skills, languages and appearance) and a woman in love (with travel and poetry, for example).
 The contrast to the rather steadfast and dutiful Franz Joseph is clear.

-The second part of the tour goes through or past various rooms used by the Empress.
+The second part of this tour section goes through or past various rooms used by the Empress.
 For example:

 - Lavatory